MyersResearchGroup/SynBioSuite/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file.
+To run this project, you will need to add the following environment variables to your .env file

 `VITE_IBIOSIM_API`
 The endpoint for the iBioSim API.
 The application expects it to be behind an instance of the [iBioSim API Connector](https://github.com/zachsents/iBioSim-API-Connector).
 A public instance is available here: `https://ibiosimconnector-api.azurewebsites.net/api/orchestrators/analyze`